deakjahn/PrintToSpool/README.md

 ## Note

-I saw another solution here and there on the web that suggests to copy the already existing printing shortcut from `shell:PrintersFolder` to `shell:sendTo`.
+I saw another solution here and there on the web that suggests to copy the already existing printer shortcut from `shell:PrintersFolder` to `shell:sendTo`.
 Unfortunately, that doesn't work, it will still expect document files (eg. a `.txt`) to process, not a raw print file.
 That's why I decided to write this one...

 Enjoy it.